CMU-Perceptual-Computing-Lab/openpose/doc/advanced/library_structure/library_how_to_develop.md

-OpenPose C++ API - How to Develop OpenPose
+OpenPose Doc - Advanced Doc - Library Structure - How to Develop OpenPose
 ======================================================